 An old Chinese proverb praising the beauty and prosperity of Suzhou says, "In heaven there is paradise, on earth there are Hangzhou and Suzhou."
 It has long been a heaven for scholars, artists, and skilled craftsmen, and it still is today.

 The beautifully landscaped city of Suzhou is located in the center of the Yangtze Delta region, and is renowned for its classic gardens, traditional waterside architecture, and traditional operas.
 Suzhou was a prosperous ancient state capital, built in 514 BC by He Lv (/her lyoo/), the King of Wu State.
 It grew in favor with China's dynasties — a summer retreat of emperors, and a well-placed trade center.

 As the saying goes, "Gardens in the south of Yangtze River are the best in the world, and Suzhou gardens are the best among them."
 Suzhou's classical gardens have an international reputation.

 Suzhou has been a prosperous city for many years.
 The classic gardens flourished in the mid-Ming to early-Qing dynasties (1500–1700).
-Most gardens are private ones built by aristocrats, scholars, and rich businessmen, and date back to the sixth century BC.
+Most gardens are private ones built by aristocrats, scholars, and rich businessmen.

 Today, more than 60 classic gardens are remain in the city, nine of which have been listed as World Heritage, namely the Humble Administrator's Garden, Lingering Garden, Net Master's Garden, the Mountain Villa with Embracing Beauty, Canglang Pavilion, Lion Grove Garden, the Garden of Cultivation, the Couple's Garden Retreat, and the Retreat and Reflection Garden.